 * Internationalisation of the Curriculum in Disciplines: A Comparative Study of Australian and Vietnamese Universities (PhD thesis)

 * Impacts of ICT on the professional identity development of international Vietnamese doctoral students in Australia (Postdoc project)

 * Professional development for teachers in China's higher education (PhD thesis)

 * A trans-disciplinary framework for conceptualising Chinese students’ perspectives on academic integrity (PhD thesis)

 * The impact of sharing stories on developing cosmopolitan understanding in secondary school students (Masters Research Paper)

 * Saudi Arabian students' transition to a mixed-gender environment (PhD project)

 My research interests are broadly situated in the areas of international education, intercultural learning, Vietnamese HE, staff professional development and the sociology of education.
 I have drawn on Positioning Theory to conceptualise international students' adaptation patterns and academics' professional practices in higher education.
 I have also used Bourdieu's theory to analyse the phenomenon of student mobility and teacher professional development.
 My ongoing research focuses on the nexus between international students' investment in overseas study and migration and the internationalisation of the student experience.

 I have been a CI on a Discovery Project funded by the Australian Research Council, addressing the learning experiences of international students, teachers' professionalism, teachers' adaptation of teaching practices and the internationalisation of vocational education.
 My book on new pedagogies for teaching international students in vocational education, which arose from this ARC project, won the 2014 IEAA Excellence award for Best Practice/Innovation in International Education.

 In 2014 I was awarded a DECRA grant from the Australian Research Council.
-This project investigates the impact of international students, internationalisation, global workforce mobility and the demands of the 'Asian Century' upon the professional development needs and practices of staff.
+This project investigates the impact of international students, internationalisation, global workforce mobility and the demands of the 'Asian Century' upon staff's professional development needs and practices.
 The research uses an interdisciplinary sociological framework which combines positioning theory and Bourdieu's theory of social field to examine teacher professional learning.